The best practices team

 Our mission

 We keep evaluating and adding new helpful tools and examples for best practices to the Tea example extension.
-Also, we keep current with new versions of PHP, TYPO3, Symfony etc.
+Also, we keep current with new versions of PHP, TYPO3, Symfony etc. And we technically align with the TYPO3 core.

 We also build and maintain a project builder template for TYPO3 extensions.